 Storytelling perspectives are informed and conveyed by producers, writers, directors, and actors.
 Female storytellers bring unique points of view to their stories.
 Melissa Silverstein from Women and Hollywood observes, “Women tell stories differently.
 We have different life experiences and those experiences inform our stories and the lens with which we view the world.”

 Unfortunately, stories about women are not valued in the same way as stories about men.
 Despite successful track records, films with a story driven by a female protagonist are a small percentage of all films.
 After winning the Oscar for playing June Carter Cash, Reese Witherspoon realized that other than one studio, nobody was developing films with a female lead.
 In a conversation with The New York Times, Witherspoon shared her reaction to this lack of opportunities: “I’m a complex person with so many different aspects in my personality…It just hit me like a ton of bricks.
 And I was so mad.
 And then I thought: ‘Why am I so upset about this?
 Why don’t I do something about it?’”
-She decided to start her own production company with producer Bruna Papandrea, Pacific Standard, to address this discrepancy.
+She decided to start her own production company, Pacific Standard, to address this discrepancy.
 In 2014, Witherspoon produced Gone Girl as well as the adaptation of Cheryl Strayed’s Wild, in which she stars, and for which she received a Best Actress Academy Award nomination.
-“To me, I find the character in Wild much more likeable than a lot of characters I’ve played, but somehow, I have had this reductive experience where I’m put into this tiny little box.
-To me, likeable is human, and real, and honest.”10
+“To me, I find the character in Wild much more likable than a lot of characters I’ve played, but somehow, I have had this reductive experience where I’m put into this tiny little box.
+To me, likable is human, and real, and honest.”10 Reese Witherspoon’s latest Pacific Standard venture, the hit HBO limited series Big Little Lies was produced with Nicole Kidman’s production company Blossom Films.

 In a Q&A following a screening of Selma, director Ava DuVernay talked about taking over the film that previously had four different male directors attached and how the number of female characters changed in the script.
 She was intent on democratically honoring the major Civil Rights activists, which meant giving visibility to the women involved in leadership roles.
 11